 We recommend you stop your server instance before running the export utility.
-For instructions see the JasperReports Server Community Project Installation Guide.
+For instructions see the JasperReports Server Installation Guide.

-Use this command to export repository resources such as reports, images,, or entire folders to a catalog file.
-You can also export scheduled jobs, users, roles, and metadata such as repository access times.
+Use this command to export repository resources such as reports, images, dashboards, domains,, or entire folders to a catalog file.
+You can also export scheduled jobs, organizations, users, roles, and metadata such as repository access times and auditing events.
 The export output is known as a catalog.
-It's either a zip archive file or a set of files in a folder structure.
+It is either a zip archive file or a set of files in a folder structure.

 The js-export command includes additional options for exporting cryptographic keys.
-For more information about this special use case, see the TIBCO JasperReports Server Security Guide.
+For more information about this special use case, see the JasperReports Server Security Guide.

-Table 7-1 Options in js-export Command
+Options in js-export Command